i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

      First time: output from DH ratchet
      Subsequent times: output from previous session tag ratchet
   2) input_key_material = constant (from where?
 SHA-256(some constant)?)
+     Must be unique for this chain (generated from chain key), so that the sequence isn't predictable

   TBD